 This means that species are very slow to reproduce whereby, if you catch lots, especially the big females, you can devastate populations very quickly.

 Another nail in the coffin of rockfish is that many adults also have high site fidelity so that by fishing one area, you can wipe out a community of fish.
+Click here for my blog on having found back the SAME individual rockfish in the SAME spot after EIGHT YEARS.
 This is why Rockfish Conservation Areas (RCAs) are essential, where it is illegal most often to do any hook and line fishing (see restrictions here).

 But, what is you accidentally catch a rockfish outside these areas and do not wish to retain it, or you have already caught your fishing limit?